We've sent you an email with a link to update your password.

 I love a flute with a story and these flutes capture that heart.

-Your flute will come to you with a protective binding and beautiful flute bag.
-And because you look marvelous and I am motivated, inside the USA, shipping and handling is included!
+Your flutes will come to you with a protective binding and beautiful flute bag.
+And because you look marvelous and I am motivated, inside the USA free shipping!

 The Story: When Henry Nehrling was a boy in Wisconsin during the American Civil War, he walked through a first growth forest to get to school.
 During his walks he fell in love with trees, plants and birds and later wrote books about the subject.
 One of the plants he later fell in love with, was bamboo.
 In 2014 our paths crossed.